zcroft27/Minecraft-Dashboard/README.md

 ## The Backend
 I have endpoints that allow starting and stopping of the server, executing select commands on the server (/list, /ban <player>, etc.) remotely, and running vm diagnostics (free -h to see RAM usage, etc.).
-These endpoints are in progress, but will be protected using JSON web tokens.
+These endpoints are in progress, but will be protected using JSON web tokens(? need to research).
 They use the [crypto SSH](golang.org/x/crypto/ssh) library for connecting over SSH and sending commands.

 I use a three layer Controller-Service-Repository architecture for this project.
 Currently, the repository layer is unused,